opsgility/ai-for-good/Lesson 2 - Problem Analysis/Lesson 2 - ProblemAnalysis.md

 - Visualize output in real-time using Azure SQL Database and Power BI

-## Exercise 2: Ingest Streaming Data with IoT Hub ##
+## Ingesting Streaming Data with IoT Hub ##

-In this exercise, you will create a storage account and an IoT hub and write a [Node.js](https://nodejs.org/) app that connects them to a simulated camera array.
+In this lesson, you will create a storage account and an IoT hub and write a [Node.js](https://nodejs.org/) app that connects them to a simulated camera array.
 Then you will test one of the virtual cameras by having it upload a photograph to blob storage and transmit an event containing the blob URL and other information to the IoT hub.

 ### Objectives ###

-In this hands-on lab, you will learn how to:
+In this lesson, you will learn how to:

 - Create an Azure storage account
 - Create an Azure IoT hub
 - Make authenticated calls to an Azure IoT hub
 - Upload images to Azure blob storage from an app or device

+### Data Storage in Azure ###

+#### Blob Storage

+Blob storage is a cloud based object store used for raw data storage.

+#### Data Lake Storage

+Data Lake Store is a hierarchical file system optimized for big data analytics workloads.

+#### Relational Databases

+Relational databases store data in tables made up of rows and columns.
+Azure supports various types of relational databases such as Azure SQL Database and MySQL.
+Data stored in a relational database is considered structured data.
+Structured data is data that has a fixed schema.
+When working with structured data the developer must know the schema.

+#### NoSQL Data Stores

+NoSQL data stores are designed to store any data that is not structured.
+Data is commonly stored in a document, these documents are generally stored in a common format such as JSON.

+In Azure, the most common NoSQL database is Azure CosmosDB.
+CosmosDB is a multi-model database meaning that it can be configured to support

+### Data Ingestion ###

+#### Batch Ingestion

+Storage Explorer

+AzCopy

+PowerShell and Azure CLI

+Data Factory

+#### Real-time Ingestion

+### Data Processing ###

+#### Batch Processing

+Databases

+Synapse Analytics

+Databricks

+#### Real-time Processing

+Stream Analytics

+Databricks